 Dr Tom Bashford

 Tom is a Clinical Research Fellow in the NIHR Global Health Research Group on Neurotrauma, and a Specialist Registrar in Anaesthesia at Addenbrooke’s Hospital, Cambridge.
 His academic interest is in developing a systems understanding of interventions to improve anaesthetic care in low income settings, working with the Division of Anaesthesia and the Healthcare Design Group at the University of Cambridge to explore systems of traumatic brain injury care in Myanmar.
 Tom’s introduction to global health came working with VSO in Ethiopia between 2011-2012, for which he was awarded the AAGBI/MPS Patient Safety Prize in 2012.
 He sits on the Education Board of Lifebox Foundation, is co-director of the THET-funded Cambridge-Yangon Trauma Intervention Project ICU Partnership, and a committee member of Cambridge Global Health Partnerships.
 He teaches on the MSc in Global Health with Surgery & Anaesthesia at King’s College London, and the NIAA Introduction to Academic Anaesthesia, and the Global Health element of the University of Cambridge clinical undergraduate curriculum.

 Tom took over Presidency of WA in August 2016 from Dr Bruce McCormick.
 The role of the President is to co-ordinate and advocate the activities of World Anaesthesia, and develop new partnerships and projects with other bodies working in global anaesthesia.

 Dr Tamara Banerjee

 Tamara is currently undertaking a post-CCT fellowship in critical care in Australia.
 Her passion for anaesthesia, education and global health merged in 2013-14 when she was a tutor for the anaesthesia Master’s program in Gondar, Ethiopia, and then worked as a retrieval doctor for AMREF flying doctors.
-She was part of the international faculty for two SAFE Obstetrics courses in Ethiopia in 2017/18 and more recently has worked for MSF in Syria.
+She was part of the international faculty for two SAFE Obstetrics courses in Ethiopia in 2017/18 and more recently has worked for MSF in Syria, South Sudan and Nigeria.
 As secretary of WAS, Tamara has been the driving force behind the development and launch of the WAS website.

 Dr Rachel Freedman